pivotal/docs-tap/install-tanzu-cli.hbs.md

     1. Go to [VMware Tanzu Network](https://network.pivotal.io/products/tanzu-application-platform/).
     2. Choose the {{ vars.tap_version }} release from the Release dropdown menu.
     3. Click the tanzu-cli-tap-{{ vars.tap_version }} item from the result set.
-    4. Download the Tanzu CLI for your operating system.
+    4. Download the Tanzu CLI binary for your operating system.
     5. Follow [the binary installation instructions](#binary-installation-instructions)

   * **VMware Customer Connect**